-A good example of the tension and sensitivity around Korea was on example Friday afternoon, when the Korean analyst community was paying careful to the flights of any B-1 Lancer bombers stationed as Andersen Air Force Base, Guam.
+An example of the tensions surrounding Korea was on display Friday afternoon, when the Korean analyst community was paying careful attention to the flights of any B-1 Lancer bombers stationed as Andersen Air Force Base, Guam.

 An Aug.
 9 statement from the North Korea KCNA newswire, a public mouthpiece for Pyongyang, specifically stated that the military is considering firing near Guam in order to “contain the U.S. major military bases on Guam including the Anderson Air Force Base in which the U.S. strategic bombers, which get on the nerves of the DPRK and threaten and blackmail it through their frequent visits to the sky above south Korea, are stationed and to send a serious warning signal to the U.S.”

 While the B-1 Lancer is no longer nuclear capable, analysts who closely monitor KCNA statements believe the “strategic bomber” phrase here is a reference to the planes, and raised concerns that further B-1 flights might be seen as a trigger for North Korea to initiate another missile launch.
 The U.S. has flown B-1s near Korean airspace in the past as a show of force.

 On Friday, tweets citing publicly available aviation data seemed to indicate a pair of B-1s were just returning from a run into South Korea.
 The timing of those flights coincided with video, released on the Pentagon-run DVIDs site, showing two B-1s taking off at Anderson and marked as having launched on Aug.
 11, leading to a rash of questions about whether the U.S. had purposefully challenged North Korea on that issue.